 When you develop content for your B2B audience, you want to earn their trust.
 What better way to do this than with thought leadership?

-Establishing your brand as an authority in your industry is vital, especially in the B2B community.
+Establishing your brand as an authority in your industry is vital, especially in the B2B community (and especially in the B2B tech podcast arena).
 In many cases, products and services in this sector cost a lot more, extending the sales cycle.
 So the faster you can build trust, the quicker you can convert leads into customers.
 With a B2B podcast, you can potentially do that while also creating a loyal fanbase of listeners.

 We already established how devoted podcast listeners are to channels they like.
 But what exactly are they interested in listening to?